kaitlynstrickfaden/edger/vignettes/edger_methodology.md

 <br>

-Cool\!
+Cool!
 Now we have the original image with the edges of the measuring stake highlighted.
 We also know the coordinates of those pixels.
 Of course, this in itself isn’t all that useful; we already know where the measuring stake is in this image.
 But by extracting edges from this